kogna/groovyn/Groovyn/Memory/Work-Log/2025‐10‐13-First-Autonomous-Mission.md

 # 2025-10-13 First Autonomous Mission

+> DEPRECATION NOTICE: The GitHub Wiki is deprecated.
+Do not use the Wiki.
+Use the in-repo Work-Log memory (Groovyn/Memory/Work-Log/).

 ## Overview

 * **Date**: October 13, 2025
 * **Agent**: Comet Assistant (Perplexity)
-* **Purpose**: First autonomous wiki migration mission
+* **Purpose**: First autonomous migration mission to the Work-Log memory
 * **Status**: In Progress

 ## Session Summary

-This session represents the first fully autonomous mission to migrate session documentation from the repository structure to the GitHub Wiki.
+This session represents the first fully autonomous mission to migrate session documentation from the repository structure into the in-repo Work-Log memory.
 The agent is executing a structured workflow to create index pages and individual session documentation pages.

 ## Tasks